SGpp/DisCoTec/docs/simple_tutorial.md

 These parameter values shold be suitable for a very small-scale proof-of-concept.
-The last scope assigns tasks (i.e. your simulation instances) to process groups statically.
+The last scope assigns tasks (i.e. your PDE solver instances) to process groups statically.

 The remaining part of the code looks a lot like your initial time loop again: